 One survey of 30,000 consumers in 35 countries may reveal what keeps customers loyal.
 The study found that public expectations of companies are higher than ever.
 Customers want businesses to take up a cause, such as sustainability, and stick with it.
 About 47% of consumers said they’d walk away from a brand whose values don’t align with theirs.

 When someone sees your logo, they should immediately think about the positive aspects of your business.
 Determine what common cause you and your target audience care about and commit to embracing those issues.
 Be careful, though.
 Consumers may feel betrayed if you take on something you’re not passionate about.

 7. Establishing Trust With Skeptical Customers

 People want to know they can trust your brand to do what you say.
 The more transparent you are, the more consumers will come to have faith in you.
 Some even look to see how upfront you are with figures and information before buying from you.

-A professional looking brand identity shows you’re a real company and not a scam operation or a disorganized mess.
+A professional brand identity shows you’re a real company, not a scam operation or disorganized mess.
 Make your contact info easily accessible and provide multiple ways to get in touch.
 Be clear about any exchange or return policies.
 Pay attention to how the overall design ties into branding efforts, such as company color palettes.
 Define where and when you can use your logo.